HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipSeeTracks_README.txt

 Sub-ROI /meta folders will contain data for GROWTH PHASES ONLY pulled from the originial ROI's data.
-A track is considered to be in the sub-ROI if it spends half or more of its lifetime inside the sub-ROI.
+A track is considered to be in the sub-ROI if it spends three or more frames inside the sub-ROI.

 Sub-ROI projects can then be selected for movie making, etc.